-Commercial Property Manager: Job Duties and Requirements for Becoming a Commercial Property Manager
+Commercial Property Manager: Job Duties & Requirements

 If you're looking to begin a career as a Commercial Property Manager, a bachelor's degree will greatly help you, though no degree is required.
 Experience as a real estate agent or building manager will help prepare you for a career in Property Management.
 Keep reading to learn more about how to begin a career as a Commercial Property Manager.

 Commercial Property Managers supervise, maintain and run properties for their owners.
 Commercial Property Managers often manage the financial, operational and day-to-day affairs of buildings.
 Typical duties of Commercial Property Managers include collecting rent, negotiating leases, making mortgage payments, fulfilling tax obligations, contracting with cleaning services, ensuring maintenance needs are met and other duties as needed.

 Required Education for a Career in Property Management

 While there aren't any formal education requirements for a career in Property Management, many employers prefer candidates to have at least a bachelor's degree.
 Common courses in a 4-year bachelor's program that will help prepare you for a career as a Commercial Property Manager include business administration, finance, real estate, accounting and public administration.
 While not required, earning a professional designation can help you stand out in this field.